Skip to main content

 Think about your health needs before you travel.

 Make an appointment with your doctor or travel clinic for a basic check-up at least eight weeks before you leave.
-Find out if you destinations require any vaccinations or health checks.
+Find out if you need any vaccinations or health checks for where you're going.

 Medication

-Be cautious of purchasing and taking medication overseas without consulting a qualified medical professional.
+Be cautious of buying and taking medication overseas without talking to a doctor.

-• discuss with your doctor the medication you'll need to take
+• talk to your doctor about the medicine you need to take

-• carry a letter from your doctor detailing what the medication is, how much you'll be taking with you, and that it's for your personal use
+• carry a letter from your doctor detailing what the medicine is, how much you'll be taking with you, and that it's for your personal use

-• leave the medication in its original packaging so it's clearly labelled with your name and dosage instructions
+• leave the medicine in its original packaging so it's clearly labelled with your name and dosage instructions.

-If it’s allowed in the countries you're visiting, it may be preferable to carry your own needles and syringes for injections.
-If you buy needles and syringes overseas, make sure they’re sealed and sterile.
+Take your own needles and syringes for injections if it's allowed in the countries you're visiting.
+If you buy needles and syringes overseas, make sure they're sealed and sterile.

-More information on travelling with medication and medical devices:
+Read our advice about travelling with medication and medical devices.

 Prescription glasses

-If you wear glasses, take a spare pair and/or a copy of the prescription.
-That way you can replace them more easily if lost or broken.
+If you wear glasses, take a spare pair and a copy of your prescription.
+That way, you can replace them more easily if they are lost or broken.

 Reciprocal health care agreements